rackerlabs/support-how-to/content/cloud-servers/troubleshoot-ssh.md

 #### `nmap`

 `nmap` is a network exploration tool and security or port scanner.
 You can use this tool to check to see if the port for SSH is open on the server.
+The following example provides the command and its output:

 ```
 $ nmap <ip-address-of-host>